TRaSH-Guides/Guides/docs/Misc/how-to-set-up-hardlinks-and-atomic-moves.md

         The first thing you need to do is forget the suggested paths from the Spaceinvader One YouTube Tutorials,

-        And don't use the predefined paths from the unraid templates.
+        and don't use the predefined paths from the unraid templates.

         (Spaceinvader One YouTube guides are great to learn how to start with unraid or how to setup certain applications, and yes I did and still do use them.
 Probably the main reason why he's using those path is because they are predefined in the template)